-At Pinkman we wanted to scale and transform our design team from 25 to 50 people.
-But due to high costs of ready-made employees and small amount of them on the market, we couldn't hire them.
+At Pinkman, we wanted to scale and transform our design team from 25 to 50 people.
+But due to high costs of ready-made employees and the small amount of them on the market, we couldn't hire them.
 That's why we decided to hire junior people with different backgrounds, and grow their skills.

 We implemented Skill Matrices in Google spreadsheets to help juniors clearly understand what kind of result they need to show on each skill.
 It helped me to monitor weekly progress and see how our team scales.

 The system with a lot of spreadsheets was created just for us, however, there were several disadvantages:

 - Every 2 weeks an Excel formula was braking, and it was a time-consuming process to fix it.

 - If we needed to add new skills or employees to the system, we had to rewrite half the formulas altogether.

 - The system wasn't transparent for talents, so they couldn't impact their own growth